 In the OMERS Plan, there are two types of service.

-If you’re, we calculate your credited service as a proportion of what a full-time member would earn.
-Also, when we calculate your pension, we annualize your earnings.
+If you’re a continuous full-time employee, you earn one year of for every full year you work.
+If you’re non-full-time, we calculate your credited service as a proportion of what a full-time employee in your position would earn.
+Also, when we calculate your pension as a employee, we annualize your contributory earnings.

-This is service with any OMERS participating employer that isn’t credited service.
-It can help bring you closer to an unreducedpension; however, it does not change the credited service used in the OMERS Plan pension formula.
-We add yourto your credited service when we calculate your early retirement pension factor.
+This is service with any OMERS employer that isn’t credited service and is subject to certain limits.
+It can help bring you closer to an unreducedpension; however, it does not change the credited service used in the OMERS pension formula.
+We add yourto your credited service when we calculate your early retirement pension factor (discussed further in the “” section).

 Examples of eligible service include:

-service that was refunded when you left an OMERS employer
+service from a prior membership period in the OMERS Plan that was transferred or refunded when you left employment with an OMERS employer;

-You will contribute a percentage of your earnings to help pay for your future pension.
-Your employer will also contribute an equal amount.
-These contributions will fund a portion of your pension.
-Investment earnings of the OMERS Fund will fund the balance.
+You will contribute a percentage of your contributory earnings in each pay period to the OMERS Plan.
+Your OMERS employer will also contribute an equal amount.
+These contributions will fund a portion of your OMERS pension.
+Investment earnings of the OMERS Fund will contribute the balance.

-Your contributions to the OMERS Plan lower your taxable income.
-Amounts you contribute to buy aor past service may also lower your taxable income.
+Your contributions to the OMERS Plan lower your taxable income at source.
+Amounts you contribute to buy aor past service may also lower your taxable income for the applicable tax year(s).

-Contributions are lower on salary up to the, and higher on any salary above the CPP earnings limit.
+Required contributions are lower on contributory earnings up to the and higher on any salary above the CPP earnings limit.
+This is determined on a per pay period basis.

 You contribute a percentage of your earnings to help pay for your future OMERS pension.

-Your employer deducts these contributions from your gross income, which reduces your taxable income – the amount of income on which you pay taxes.
+Your employer deducts these contributions from your gross income each pay period, which reduces your taxable income at source.
 As a result, over the course of the year, the income on which you pay taxes has been reduced by the amount of your pension contributions.
+This will be reflected on your annual T4 tax slip.

-This is like contributing to an RRSP – except that your employer reduces your tax right away, so that you don’t have to wait until you file your tax return to benefit.
+Contributing to the OMERS Plan is similar to contributing to a Registered Retirement Savings Plan (RRSP).
+One of the differences is that your tax liability is reduced right away, so that you don’t have to wait until you file your tax return to benefit.

-Your employer also contributes an equal amount.
-These contributions are not a taxable benefit – you do not count them as income.
+Your employer also contributes an equal amount to the OMERS Plan.
+These contributions are not a taxable benefit; you do not count them as income.

-While you’re working, you pay OMERS Plan contributions on your regular “contributory” earnings – excluding additional amounts such as overtime pay and most one-time, lump-sum payments.
-And then when you retire, these same contributory earnings are used to calculate your pension (the “best five” earnings in the OMERS Plan pension formula).
+While you’re working, you pay OMERS Plan contributions on your regular and recurring “contributory” earnings in each pay period, excluding additional amounts such as overtime pay and also excluding most one-time payments and lump-sum payments.
+When you end membership in the OMERS Plan, these same contributory earnings are used to calculate your pension benefit (i.e., the “best five” earnings in the OMERS pension formula).

 There are two caps on contributory earnings: